YvosOnTheHub/LabNetApp/Kubernetes_v4/Scenarios/Scenario15/README.md

 <p align="center"><img src="Images/scenario15.jpg"></p>

 If you have not yet read the [Addenda09](../../Addendum/Addenda09) about the Docker Hub management, it would be a good time to do so.
-Also, if no action has been made with regards to the container images, you can find a shell script in this directory _scenario15_pull_images.sh_ you can use in this context to pull images used in this scenario.
+Also, if no action has been made with regards to the container images, you can find a shell script in this directory _scenario15_pull_images.sh_ to pull images utilized in this scenario if needed.
 It uses 2 parameters, your Docker Hub login & password:

 ```bash
 sh scenario15_pull_images.sh my_login my_password